 Thomas Browne was a curious man, and one of his works was to explore the validity of Old Wives' Tales, or ‘Vulgar Errors’ in his book Pseudodoxia Epidemica, which first appeared in 1646.
 In it, he explored unanswered questions and long-held superstitions: Do badgers have legs shorter on one side for running across ploughed fields?
 Can Kingfishers predict the weather?
 Who would win in a fight, a toad or a spider?
 By means of keen observation and meticulous experimenting, Browne sought to prove or disprove these commonly-held myths.
 For example, in his quest to prove the Kingfisher’s capabilities as a weatherman, he hung a couple of dead birds on a washing line and observed what they did (not a lot, funnily enough).
 In the process, he amassed an enormous collection of weird and wonderful objects, which he kept in his house on Hay Hill, where Pret-a-Manger now stands.

 There are a whole range of events going on around the city, to celebrate Thomas Browne and all of his great work.
-All events are FREE - here are our highlights (for a full programme of events and to book please visit the website):

 So next time you see Thomas Browne sat on Hay Hill, bepigeoned and watching people eat sandwiches, think about him always inquisitive, never settling to accept the status-quo, and bringing our conversation to life with glittering new words for us to use.
 Think about him in his house surrounded by weird and wonderful things, asking himself whether elephants had knees, and ‘Beauty – what it is’.
 Go and sit on his massive marble brain, and watch the world go by in the city of stories, which was written in part by this little-known and curious man.